Long COVID: Treatment

-As of 2025, there are no established effective treatments for long COVID, although several countries and medical organizations have produced guidelines on managing long COVID for clinicians and the public.
+As of 2025, there are no established effective treatments for long COVID, although several countries and medical organisations have produced guidelines on managing long COVID for clinicians and the public.
 A 2025 review of interventions for managing long COVID symptoms concluded that the evidence for selecting certain interventions was highly imprecise with substantial clinical uncertainty, leading affected people to use costly and ineffective self-treatment options.
 Dismissive attitudes by clinicians for applying interventions, inadequate coverage of treatment by insurance companies, and restricted access to clinical specialists are also discouraging long COVID treatment plans.

 People with long COVID may need care within several clinical disciplines for long-term monitoring or intervention of ongoing symptoms, and to implement social services, physical therapy, or mental health care.
 In some countries, such as the UK and Germany, specialised long COVID outpatient clinics have been established to assess individual cases for the extent of surveillance and treatment needed.
 Primary care physicians should provide the first assessment of people with long COVID symptoms, leading to specialist referrals for more complex long COVID symptoms.

 Management of long COVID depends on symptoms.
 Rest, planning and prioritising are advised for people with fatigue.
 People who get post-exertional malaise may benefit from activity management with pacing.
 People with allergic-type symptoms, such as skin rashes, may benefit from antihistamines.
 Those with autonomic dysfunction may benefit from increased intake of fluids, electrolytes and compression garments.

 Long-term follow-up of people with long COVID involves outcome reports from the people themselves to assess the impact on their quality of life, especially for those who were not hospitalised and receiving regular clinical follow-up.
 Digital technologies, such as videoconferencing, are being implemented between primary care physicians and people with long COVID as part of long-term monitoring.